Last Updated on

 Why and when does bloody show occur?

-The bloody show can occur for a few reasons.
+Bloody show can occur for a few reasons.

-You can also see bloody show after a vaginal exam from your doctor, or sex with your partner.
+You can also see bloody show after a vaginal exam from your doctor, or after sex with your partner.

 When should I worry about bloody show?

 It can be difficult to know when to worry about vaginal bleeding during late pregnancy.
 The safest bet will always be to consult your doctor (although keep in mind – bloody show is perfectly normal).

 The most common cause of bleeding is your cervix softening, and the loss of your mucus plug.
 You can read more concerning issues that can cause bleeding in late pregnancy, or we have summarized them for you below.